ameshkov/gocurl/README.md

 ```

 > Interesting thing about ECH is that it may connect even if you use an expired
 > configuration (see HelloRetryRequest in the RFC).
+It depends on both the
+> server and the client implementation and does not work with Cloudflare at the
+> moment.

 Here's what happens on the network level: